lucia-auth/lucia/documentation/content/main/getting-started/index.md

 You can learn all the concepts and general APIs of Lucia by reading the [Basics](/basics/database) section in the docs.
 If you prefer writing code immediately, check out the [Starter guides](/starter-guides) page or the [examples in the repository](https://github.com/pilcrowOnPaper/lucia/tree/main/examples).

 Remember to check out the [Guidebook](/guidebook) for tutorials and guides!
 If you have any questions, join our [Discord server](/discord)!

+## Limitations

+### Cloudflare

+Please note that password hashing will not work on Free Bundled Workers; **the allocated 10ms CPU time is not sufficient for this**.
+Consider using unbound workers or paid bundled workers for hashing operations.
+This is not an issue when using OAuth.